Surplus Asset Disposition: What It Is and How To Do IT

 For each asset, collect a minimum set of details to support valuation and decision-making:

-• Regulatory status (certifications, recalls, hazardous material classification).
+• Regulatory status, including certifications, recalls, or hazardous material classification

-• Supporting documents (manuals, service logs, safety data sheets).
+• Supporting documents like manuals, service logs, and safety data sheets

 Step 3 — Categorize Assets by Lifecycle